-In accordance with case law relating to the conduct of hearings, those members of the Authority who will decide whether to grant the application, refuse the application or cancel the permission, must be present during the full course of the hearing.
-If it is necessary for a member to leave: 1) the hearing must be adjourned and resumed when the member returns, or 2) if the hearing proceeds, even in the event of an adjournment, only those members who were present after the member left can sit to the conclusion of the hearing.
+In accordance with case law relating to the conduct of hearings, those members of the Authority who will decide whether to grant or refuse the application must be present during the full course of the hearing.
+If it is necessary for a member to leave, the hearing must be adjourned and resumed when either the member returns or if the hearing proceeds, even in the event of an adjournment, only those members who were present after the member left can sit to the conclusion of the hearing.